 You may want to double-check the name on the cover as Elevation dives deep into new territory on their latest release Graves Into Gardens.
-We sat down with Chris Brown who is one of the main worship leaders for Elevation to talk about how the album reflects the growth of their church and why its eclectic nature represents their congregation better than ever before.
+We sat down with Chris Brown who is one of the main worship leaders for Elevation to talk about how the album reflects the growth of the church and why its eclectic nature represents the congregation better than ever before.

 WLM: The album was pretty shocking in many ways.
 First off, I want to talk with you about the sound, because there is not a synthesizer in sight.
 What happened?
 It sounds so much more rootsy and stripped down.

 Chris Brown: (Laughs) Well they’re in there.
 They’re buried, but you know they’re in there.

 WLM: Seems you can’t make modern music without it

 Chris Brown: That’s so funny.
 You know what I really love about this album is that it feels authentic to who we are as a church and that is kind of eclectic.
 It’s not always been that way.
 Through the years it’s grown wider and more diverse just culturally.
 Then, of course, you get a whole bunch of people who are just coming to know the Lord and a bunch of people who have grown up in such a diversity of church backgrounds.
 So I think some of it has to do with the eclectic passionate worshipers who latch on to a certain style and respond.
 Then we kind of lean into that, whether that be in how we are writing or in the shape of the production.

 WLM: Since you guys are such an intentional group of people, is that a decision that is made by leadership to explore those different sounds or is it more organic than that?